Mumps in Pregnancy – Causes, Symptoms and Vaccination

 In recent years, the instances of mumps have reduced drastically since most people are vaccinated against it via the triple MMR vaccine.
 As for pregnant women being infected with mumps, the chances of it happening are barely 1 in 1000.

-Who Is At the Risk of Getting Mumps During Pregnancy?
+Who Is at Risk of Getting Mumps During Pregnancy?

 Mumps exposure in pregnancy is not a given.
 Most women would have had the MMR vaccine when they were young, and hence may have the required immunity to protect themselves from it.
 Even if the vaccine has not been administered, contracting mumps earlier in life does develop immunity for it.
 An absence of either case can put a pregnant woman at a high risk of contracting mumps, especially if she comes in contact with a person who has mumps in the first place.